-NAT See network address translation.

-namespace A set of names in which a specified ID must be unique.

-network Technically, the hardware connecting various computer systems enabling them to communicate.
-Informally, the systems so connected.

-network address The IP address used to specify a network.

-network address

-translation NAT.
-Network address translation typically involves the mapping of port numbers to allow multiple machines (Sun Ray DTUs in this case, but not Sun network interface An access point to a computer system on a network.
+NAT See network address translation. namespace A set of names in which a specified ID must be unique. network Technically, the hardware connecting various computer systems enabling them to communicate.
+Informally, the systems so connected. network address The IP address used to specify a network. network address translation NAT.
+Network address translation typically involves the mapping of port numbers to allow multiple machines (Sun Ray DTUs in this case, but not Sun Ray servers) to share a single IP address. network interface An access point to a computer system on a network.
 Each interface is associated with a physical device.
-However, a physical device can have multiple network interfaces.
+However, a physical device can have multiple network interfaces. network interface card NIC.
+The hardware that links a workstation or server to a network device.